Gydetti/website-virtualcounsel/docs/building/designing/phase6-ultmatedesign.md

   - `fontFamily.sans: ["var(--font-raleway)", "sans-serif"]`
   - `fontFamily.poppins: ["var(--font-poppins)", "sans-serif"]`
   - `borderRadius.lg: "var(--radius)"`
 - **RGB Color Opacity Plugin:** A custom Tailwind plugin dynamically generates utilities for applying opacity to theme colors.
-This plugin iterates through a list of colors (primary, secondary, accent, etc.) and creates utilities like `bg-primary/value`, `text-primary/value`, `border-primary/value` that resolve to `rgba(var(--${color}-rgb), value)`.
+This plugin iterates through a list of colors (primary, secondary, accent, etc.) and creates utilities like `bg-primaryvalue`, `text-primaryvalue`, `border-primaryvalue` that resolve to `rgba(var(--${color}-rgb), value)`.
 This leverages the `--color-rgb` variables.
 - **Animations & Keyframes:** Includes the `tailwindcss-animate` plugin and defines keyframes and animation utilities for elements like accordions, typing effects, and blinking cursors.
 - **Background Image Utilities:** Defines utilities like `backgroundImage: { "concrete-texture": "url(...)" }`.